How To Master The Reception | Wedding Photography Guide, Pt. 8

 4. Capture Reaction Shots From The Bride & Groom During Toasts & Speeches

 Toasts and speeches tend to be hit or miss when it comes to humor (depending on which batch of cliched jokes the speakers use), but they’re almost always emotional.
-During this part of the reception, capturing great expressions on the subjects’ faces is key, whether you’re capturing the speaker or the reactions of the guests (or the bride and groom).
+During this part of the wedding reception photography evening, capturing great expressions on the subjects’ faces is key, whether you’re capturing the speaker or the reactions of the guests (or the bride and groom).
 This means that you will likely need (or would benefit from using) a solid 70-200mm lens so that you can cover a wider range of focal lengths.

 In addition to covering the angles (wide, medium, and tight/closeup), you’ll need to consider lighting.
 There are several ways to light the speakers as well as the bride and groom.
 Check out this Minute Photography video for great wedding reception lighting tips.